Best Sakura Cherry Blossom Viewing Spots

 Beni-Shidare Jizo-Sakura Weeping Cherry Tree

-Okanouchi, Nakata-machi Komenozawa, Koriyama City, Fukushima
+Address: Okanouchi, Nakata-machi Komenozawa, Koriyama, Fukushima Prefecture

 Ageishi-no Fudo Sakura Cherry Tree